Safeguarding - Child Safety in Sport

 Sports Clubs have a moral duty and legal obligation to protect children and young people in sport through the creation and promotion of a safe environment which protects them from harm.

 Sport has a power to be a positive influence on children and vulnerable young adults, providing the supporting structures and sporting environment that places welfare first.
-The Department supports and encourages the partnership between Sport NI with the Child Protection in Sport Unit to encourage Governing Bodies of Sport and clubs to implement the practice outlined in Code of Ethics and Good Practice for Children’s Sport.
+The Department supports and encourages the partnership between Sport NI with the Child Protection in Sport Unit to encourage Governing Bodies of Sport to help clubs implement the practice outlined in the Club Framework for Safeguarding Standards in Sport.

-By encouraging all sporting organisations to implement the Code Sport Northern Ireland believe that everyone in children’s sport will benefit e.g. children, parents/guardians and sports leaders.
-Sport Northern Ireland has, in partnership and in consultation with a number of Governing Bodies of Sport, agreed that sports organisations receiving funding will be assessed against the following safeguarding standards for Governing Bodies of Sport:
+By encouraging all sporting organisations to implement the Safeguarding Standards Sport Northern Ireland believe that everyone in children’s sport will benefit e.g. children, parents/guardians and sports leaders.
+Sport Northern Ireland has, in partnership and in consultation with Governing Bodies of Sport, agreed that sports organisations receiving funding will be assessed against the following safeguarding standards for Governing Bodies of Sport:

 Sports organisations must recognise their Duty to Care within the activity they are organising.
 They must also realise that due to the often positive role sport plays in a child’s life they have a duty in recognising and responding to concerns that a child may be being harmed within another setting, such as the family home.

-What parents should look for when choosing a good sports club or activity for their child
+What parents/carers should look for when choosing a good sports club or activity for their child

-Here are the key points that parents should check out when choosing a sports club or activity for your child.
+Here are the key points that parents/carers should check out when choosing a sports club or activity for your child.

-• Has the club or organisation achieved a sports body or local council accreditation (eg Clubmark)that is up to date?
+- Has the club or organisation achieved a sports body or local council accreditation that is up to date?
 If so, then this can be viewed as evidence that the club/organisation has attained a certain level of safe practices as assessed by the awarding body

 Even if the club is accredited, you should check that the organisation has